cosmic-api/cosmic.py/docs/source/guide.rst

     :class:`~cosmic.http.GetByIdEndpoint` for HTTP spec.

-The simplest method to implement is :meth:`get_by_id`.
+The simplest method to implement is :meth:`~cosmic.models.BaseModel.get_by_id`.
 It takes a single parameter (an id is always a string) and returns a dict representing the object.
 If the object doesn't exist, it must raise :exc:`~cosmic.exceptions.NotFound`.

 .. code:: python